danmarques127-sys/lupa-services/README.md

 ## 🚀 Deployment

-### cPanel / Apache (Production)
+### Production Deployment (Apache / cPanel)

-1. Upload all files to `public_html/` (or domain root)
-2. Ensure `.htaccess` is included and overrides are allowed
-3. Confirm HTTPS / SSL is active
+The website is deployed on an Apache server with support for `.htaccess` rules for caching, routing, and security headers.

+Production environment considerations:
+- Server must allow `.htaccess` overrides
+- SEO assets (robots.txt, sitemap.xml) are publicly accessible
-4. Validate internal links and assets on the live domain
+- All internal links and assets are validated post-deployment

 ---